ryanduchin/music-video-collector/README.md

 * make it more obvious what following does and what goes into your feed (help from allan)
 * seed db with more users so you can play around with the user index page and the user show page
 * seed db with likes, follows, playlistposts (ugh)
-* fetch more from DB after reaching bottom (what is gem called)
 * kaminari paging (infinite scroll)

 ## Allan's Feedback